Peta Murgatroyd And Maks Chmerkovskiy Plan Ultimate Fairytale Wedding In Castle

 Peta Murgatroyd is going to be a princess bride.
 Murgatroyd, who’s competing on the 24th season of Dancing With the Stars just three months after giving birth to her first child, will tie the knot with fellow DWTS pro Maksim Chmerkovskiy in a fairytale wedding this July.
 Peta and Maks have already booked their wedding venue, and it’s one of the most sought-after sites in New York.

-“We have an amazing, amazing space on Long Island, Oheka [Castle,]” Maks ABC News.
+“We have an amazing, amazing space on Long Island, Oheka [Castle,]” Maks told ABC News.

 “It’s going to be great…We went there.
 It’s perfect.
 We’re going to have it for two days.
 They’re closing the whole hotel.
 It’s going to be unbelievable.”